BONI-hub/boni.io/_posts/1-0-0-getting-started.md

 ![BONI Diagram]({{ site.github.url }}/img/docs/diagram.png)

+BONI SDK is the Content gateway for your mobile app.
+It takes care about iBeacon detection and delivering of appropreate Content.

+BONI Console is a lightweight Content Management System that helps you to organize your BONI Content and map it to BONI Spot.

-Our goal is to totally eliminate the need for writing server code or maintaining servers.
+Our goal is to enable developers to start create smarter mobile apps with no need for writing server code or maintaining servers.

 Our SDK is ready to use out of the box with minimal configuration on your part.